 Since 2016 JFSMW has taken a leading role in community-based resettlement of Syrian Refugees across Greater Boston.
 Our foundation proudly gave the seed funding to launch the pilot, a national model, which brings together HIAS, synagogues, and partners beyond the Jewish Community.
 All with a goal of helping recently resettled refugees reach self-sufficiency.

-Through an innovative partnership with SNHU's College For America, we are piloting a first-of-its-kind College program specifically for individuals in the US who came as refugees.
+Through an innovative partnership with SNHU's College For America, we are piloting a first-of-its-kind College program for over 1,000 Dreamers and resettled refugees in the US to earn their college degree.
 SNHU's program is a competency based, flexible and affordable option for Associates and Bachelor's degrees.
-We are launching at our first site, Match Beyond, in early 2018 and hoping to launch in two additional sites in 2018.
+We launched at our first site, Duet, in early 2018 and hoping to launch in two additional sites in 2018 and are closing in on our 100th student.

-Israel is currently host to more than 38,000 asylum seekers, the majority of whom are from Sudan and Eritrea.
+Israel is currently host to more than 33,000 asylum seekers, the majority of whom are from Eritrea and Darfur.
 Many of the African asylum seekers entered Israel through the Sinai after a life-threatening journey at the hands of human traffickers.
 Their ability to exercise basic human rights, access asylum, and live in dignity and safety in Israel has been an ongoing challenge for over a decade.
-We are focused on serving their most basic needs.
+We are focused on serving basic needs--particularly for children by opening pre-school classrooms with Unitaf.